 Manning Asset Management

-Manning Asset Management Pty Ltd (ACN 608 352 576, AFSL 509561) is an Australian based boutique fund manager that specialises in investments in private debt.
+Manning Asset Management Pty Ltd (ACN 608 352 576, AFSL 509561) is an Australian based boutique fund manager that specialises in investments in fixed income assets.

-Our strategy is simple: we aim to be the leading fund manager in the emerging private debt asset class.
+Our strategy is simple: we aim to be the leading fund manager in the emerging fixed income asset class.

 Manning Asset Management’s values are integrity, collaboration, diversity, leadership and empowerment.

 Manning Asset Management was founded in 2015.
-The Manning Private Debt Fund was launched in April 2016.
+The Manning Monthly Income Fund was launched in April 2016.

 Manning Asset Management has a team of investment professionals with over 100 years of collective experience across credit, debt markets, legal, risk and investment management operating within a well-defined governance structure.